exom-dev/no-clid/README.md

 > If it is the case, NoClid will automatically redirect the user to the filtered URL, while keeping other request parameters the same.

+### Default
+By default, NoClid will filter `fbclid` and `gclid` query parameters.

 ### Changing the default

 NoClid supports an array with query parameters you want to filter as fucntion argument.
-By default, NoClid will filter `fbclid` and `gclid` query parameters.

 ```javascript
 app.use(noclid(['q', 'lang', 'any-query-you-want']));